 Removed the mouseover effect to know what each picture is about, lower the screen complexity, reduced the interaction steps

-According to our google analytics Behavior Flow, we found out the majority of our users choose to view our prestigious faculty page after the landing page.
+According to our Google analytics Behavior Flow, we found out the majority of our users choose to view our prestigious faculty page after the landing page.

-In order to make the process of inputting faculty information quicker, and manage faculty data easier for our academic team
+To make the process of inputting faculty information quicker, and manage faculty data easier for our academic team

 To increase signup rate, and know which program the viewer is interested in

 I designed general signup on the landing page, and separated program signup sheets into individual pages,